cardano-foundation/CIPs/CIP-0088/README.md

 #### (Native Scripts)

-The Witness Array included in the on-chain metadata should consist of an array of arrays with two elements, the public key hash of the signing key (as included in the native script) and the signed key witness.
+The Witness Array included in the on-chain metadata should consist of an array of arrays with two elements, the public key of the signing key and the signed key witness.
 If a script requires multiple signatures, enough signatures to meet the criteria of the script should be included and required for proper validation of an updated token registration.

 The signing payload should be the hex-encoded Token Registration Payload Object.